daniyo321/gtst_course/Day3_linuxUSER.md

 ## !Linux Commands
 :white_check_mark: Linux System uses shell.
 The shell help us to communicate with the kernel and helps to execute codes.
-:white_check_mark Shell also colled "terminal"
+:white_check_mark: Shell also colled "terminal"
-:white_check_mark The terminal have 5 parts.
+:white_check_mark: The terminal have 5 parts.
   :black_circle: Username = anony
    :black_circle: Hostname = Kali
    :black_circle: Current Diroctory = PATH
     :black_circle: Priviledge=$-(user),#-(root)
     :black_circle: Command Place = _
-:white_check_mark Home directory is ~
+:white_check_mark: Home directory is ~
-:white_check_mark Local directory with .
+:white_check_mark: Local directory with .
-:white_check_mark All directory
+:white_check_mark: All directory
 ## Linux Commands Basics
 - On Linux there are over 100 commands.But we will see the main and the useful only.
 - Also those commands have their own options and arguments .